God willing, you will be gifted another decade or more of life experience.

 If you’ve been feeling overwhelmed and stressed out a lot lately, I highly recommend you rethink how you’re spending your time, and replace the meaningless with the meaningful.

-Start by being honest about the drama, distraction, and busyness in your life…
+Start by being honest about the distraction and busyness in your life…

 - How often do you engage in the exchange of valueless gossip?